JoeySlowly/Project/index.md

-# This book contains Project 1, Project 2, and Project 3.
+# Projects of Computing in Context
+# Project 1
+# Project 2
+# Project 3